|SJ23 Tech Tip C07, (Updated 2015-07-05, Bob Schimmel, Joe Thomas & Jim Thompson)|

 A cabin heater gives you more early and late season time

 to enjoy your boat.
-You can be comfortable onboard while others stay
+You can be comfortable onboard in a quiet

 day and we all know that any day spent on the water is a good one.

-A very popular cabin heater for a small boat was the original bulkhead version manufactured by FORCE 10 in the 1970s They are fuelled by diesel/kerosene or propane/compressed natural gas.
-These heaters are designed to operate when the boat is on a relatively even keel.
-The occasional roll from a wave doesn't bother the flame as it can stay lit and the chimney draft isn't affected.
-However, continued operation with the boat heeled over is inviting trouble.
 You'll find these heaters used most often at the dock or anchored somewhere in the rain.
-Just go into a rainy anchorage and watch which boat has people onboard.
+Check out a rainy anchorage and watch which boat has people onboard.
 Nine times out ten they'll be on the heated boat, regardless of its size.
-I've seen people doing maintenance, partying, or reading a book.
+I've seen people doing maintenance, partying or reading a book.
 There is probably nothing more soothing than reading a good book in a warm cabin with a coffee in hand.
+Some popcorn wouldn't hurt either.
 Makes you feel snug and cozy all over doesn't it?
-Motoring in the drizzle inside a warm cabin is another experience not to be missed.
+Motoring through the drizzle in a warm cabin is another experience not to be missed.
 Sometimes I wonder if these aren't the best parts of sailing!
 Alternatively there is nothing more miserable than a cold, damp cabin to drive you off the water.
-Given that situation I would much rather be on land where my activity can keep me warm, but then this is one of the reasons why I installed a heater on Panache.
+Given that situation I would much rather be on land where my activity can keep me warm.
+This is precisely the reason why I installed a heater on Panache.

-When the Cozy Cabin heater was introduced in the 1970s it was available in four fuel models with an adjustable heat output of 4000 to 6000 BTUs.
-To roughly calculate how many BTUs are required to heat a cabin, calculate the cabin volume by (H x W x D) = V ft3, then multiply the volume by 10 if the cabin is insulated, or by 15 if it is not.
-The SJ23 volume calculates to (7.5W x 16.5H x 7D)=189 ft3, where the required BTU is 12,000.
-From my experience of using a Force 10 heater in the shoulder seasons, it produces adequate heat.
+When the Cozy Cabin heater was introduced in the 1970s it was available in four fuel models, diesel/kerosene or propane/compressed natural gas, with an adjustable heat output of 4000 to 6000 BTUs.
+To roughly calculate how many BTUs are required to heat a cabin, calculate the cabin volume by (H x W x D) = V ft3, then multiply the volume by 10 if the cabin is insulated, or by 15 if it is not insulated.
+The SJ23 volume calculates to (7.5W x 16.5H x 7D)=189 ft3, where the required heat is 12,000 BTU.
+From my experience a Force 10 heater produces adequate heat in the shoulder seasons.
+I seldom run it on full heat.
+I even use it during the winter while working on the boat.

 MANUFACTURER INSTALLATION RECOMMENDATIONS for the FORCE 10 COZY CABIN HEATER.